jamesheald/COIN/README.md

 ### Inferring internal representations of the COIN model fit to adaptation data

-When performing multiple runs of a simulation based on parameters fit to data, each run of the simulation can be assigned a weight based on how well it explains the data.
+When performing multiple runs of a simulation using parameters that were fit to data, each run of the simulation can be assigned a weight based on how well it explains the data.
 In general, these weights will not be equal (although they can be, as weights are reset when runs are resampled in particle filtering).
 To generate a set of weighted runs, set the model parameters to their maximum likelihood estimates, pass the data to the class object via the adaptation property and call the run_COIN method.
 The resultant weights should be used to average inferences across runs.

 ### Parallel computing